How to Organise Your Inbox

 Why Your Inbox Is the Heart of Your Business

-Your inbox isn’t just email, it’s one of your main command centre:
+Your inbox isn’t just email, it’s one of your main command center.

 Invoices and bills that need paying